Creating a Substance Abuse Treatment Plan

 • Security features such as encryption and easy, integrated billing.

-• Software that is compliant with HIPPA, Medicaid, Medicare and other organizations.
+• Software that is compliant with HIPAA, Medicaid, Medicare, CARF, and other regulatory entities.

-With ICANotes, we want to make this process easier and faster for you, so you can spend more time developing treatment with your patients.
-With our tools, you can improve the consistency, legibility and turnaround time of your past note-writing processes.
+With ICANotes, we want to make this process easier and faster for you, so you can spend more time developing effectove addiction treatment with your patients.
+With our tools, you can improve the consistency, legibility, and turnaround time of your note-writing processes.
 We also created our pre-configured templates to assist professionals in various settings and provide quality and efficiency.

 Write a Substance Abuse Treatment Plan With ICANotes